Aliases for GNGT1 Gene

 GNGT1 (G Protein Subunit Gamma Transducin 1) is a Protein Coding gene.
 Diseases associated with GNGT1 include Fructose-1,6-Bisphosphatase Deficiency and Retinitis Pigmentosa.
-Among its related pathways are Metabolism of fat-soluble vitamins and Signaling by GPCR.
+Among its related pathways are Aquaporin-mediated transport and Immune response CCR3 signaling in eosinophils.
 GO annotations related to this gene include GTPase activity and signal transducer activity.
 An important paralog of this gene is GNG11.

 UniProtKB/Swiss-Prot for GNGT1 Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.